 A Guide to Team Building Activities in D.C.

-As America’s capital city, Washington, D.C. attracts a lot of businessmen, government officials and international tourists — according to Destination D.C., over 24 million travelers made a trip to D.C. in 2019.
+Are you looking for team building activities in D.C.?
+You're not alone!
+As America’s capital city, Washington, D.C. attracts a lot of businessmen, government officials and international tourists.
+According to Destination D.C., over 24 million travelers made a trip to D.C. in 2019.

 With so many visitors, it’s hardly a surprise that D.C. boasts numerous activities and events for groups.
-Whether your team prefers to treat themselves at a Michelin star restaurant, uncover historical gems or relax in nature, you’re sure to find what you’re looking for in D.C.
+Whether your team prefers to treat themselves at a Michelin-starred restaurant, uncover historical gems or relax in nature, you’re sure to find what you’re looking for in D.C.

 Jump to Section